christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/barbed-wire.md

   thumbnail = ""
 +++

 Razor wire can be deployed on any walkable surface.
 When attackers begin walking through razor wire, it slows down their movement, causes a small amount of damage and creates noise that can be heard by nearby defenders.
-It also interferes with drone movement.
+It also interferes with drone movement.<!--more-->

 ## Usage